bykof/gostradamus/README.md

 ## Features

-✅ Easy conversion from existing `time.Time` objects to `gostradamus.DateTime` and back
+✅ Easy conversion between `time.Time` and `gostradamus.DateTime`

-✅ Timezone-aware and UTC by default

-✅ Timezone conversion

-✅ Generates time spans, floors, ceilings from second to year

-✅ Weeks manipulation

 ✅ Format with common and known format tokens like `YYYY-MM-DD HH:mm:ss`

+✅ Generates time spans, floors, ceilings from second to year (weeks included)

+✅ Weeks manipulation and helper functions

+✅ Timezone-aware with conversion

+✅ Fully tested and ready for production

 ## Basic Usage